16 soup recipes to make from around the world

 Enjoy a world of affordable, simple and satisfying soups this winter

-From a spicy Thai tom yum to a Greek-style lemon and chicken soup, we’ve got your warming winter soups covered.
-These recipes cover all budgets and are perfect for a cosy family weeknight meal or a weekend get-together with friends.
+From a spicy laksa to Italian wedding soup, there’s a world-tour of warming winter soups to discover.
+These recipes, selected by Fresh Ideas Food Editor Amanda Lennon, cover all budgets and are perfect for a cosy night in.
+“The great thing about soups is that they’re so forgiving,” says Amanda.
+“You can play around with the ingredients you have on hand and still end up with something delicious.”
 Ditch the suitcase and passport, and travel the world from the comfort of your kitchen this winter.

 Tom Yum soup